US natgas prices down for 8th day in a row on record output

-That price decline came despite forecasts the weather would turn seasonally cooler through early November, which should boost heating demand, at the same time the amount of gas flowing to liquefied natural gas (LNG) export plants nears record levels.
+That price decline came despite forecasts the weather would turn seasonally cooler through early November, which should boost heating demand, and as the amount of gas flowing to liquefied natural gas (LNG) export plants rose to near record levels.

-Front-month gas futures NGc1 for November delivery on the New York Mercantile Exchange fell 5.8 cents, or 2.0%, to $2.899 per million British thermal units (mmBtu) at 9:49 a.m.
-EDT (1349 GMT), putting the contract on track for its lowest close since Oct.
+Front-month gas futures NGc1 for November delivery on the New York Mercantile Exchange fell 5.8 cents, or 2.0%, to settle at $2.899 per million British thermal units (mmBtu), their lowest close since Oct.
 2.

 That also put the front-month down for an eighth day for the first time since October 2019 when it fell for a record 12 days in a row.